| Detail | Info |

 Gibraltar: Europe's First Prediction Market License

 PredictStreet's Gibraltar license (Betting Intermediary B2C, granted March 26, 2026 under the Gambling Act 2005) makes it the first licensed prediction market operator in Europe.
-This is a meaningful regulatory milestone.
+This remains a meaningful regulatory milestone now that the platform has gone live under it.

 Gibraltar's motivation is economic.
 The territory's gaming sector — a significant contributor to GDP — faces pressure from recent UK gambling tax hikes, including increased Remote Gaming Duty and Remote Betting Duty.
 By licensing prediction markets, Gibraltar is diversifying its regulatory portfolio and positioning itself as the European hub for a new category of event trading.

 The regulatory approach differs fundamentally from the US model.
 In America, prediction markets are regulated as derivatives by the CFTC.
 In Gibraltar, they fall under gambling legislation.
-This distinction matters for tax treatment, consumer protections, and how the platform will be perceived by traders coming from CFTC-regulated platforms.
+This distinction matters for tax treatment, consumer protections, and how the platform is perceived by traders coming from CFTC-regulated platforms.

 European Challenges